parrt/msds593/README.md

 To get access, [start at USF](https://guides.usfca.edu/oreilly) and then you can jump to the various books.

 **PROFESSIONALISM**

-Includes:
+The following items are even more important because all of us will be remote this Fall:

 * Showing respect for your classmates and your professor
 * Getting to class on time every time
 * No cellphones, social media, slack, texting during the class
-* Turn on your camera on zoom
+* Turn on your webcam on zoom

 ## Student evaluation